-See statement in Section 4.4 (Regulatory and industry compliance) - Disclosure Requirements - §(i) and §(ii) on page 123 and §(iv) on page 124, including all the details of information made available through the Notes and Cash Reports on a quarterly basis.
+See statement in Section 4.4 (Regulatory and industry compliance) - Disclosure Requirements - first §(i)(a) and (b), §(ii)(a) and (b).
+See also the penultimate paragraph of Disclosure Requirements, which outlines all the details of information made available through the Notes and Cash Reports on a quarterly basis.

-See also Section 8 (General), §19, sub (iv) on page 213.
+See also Section 8 (General), §19, sub first §(i)(a) and (b), §(ii)(a) and (b).